russelldavis/watch-faster/README.md

-# The science of accelerated playback
+# Watch Faster: Speed up (or slow down) videos

 **TL;DR: faster playback translates to better engagement and retention.**

-Average adult reads prose text at
+The average adult reads prose text at
 [250 to 300 words per minute](http://www.paperbecause.com/PIOP/files/f7/f7bb6bc5-2c4a-466f-9ae7-b483a2c0dca4.pdf)
 (wpm).
 By contrast, the average rate of speech for English speakers is ~150 wpm, with slide presentations often closer to 100 wpm.
 As a result, when given the